 Presets may be linked to other presets in order to create layering or keyboard splits.
 The current preset can be linked with up to three other presets.
 Each linked preset can be assigned to a specific range in order to easily create keyboard splits.
-The modulation parameters and Mix Output assignments specified in each preset remain in effect for each preset in the link.
+The modulation parameters specified in each preset remain in effect for each preset in the link.